4.08 Administrative Leave

 An employee called upon for service as a jury member or as a material witness, unless related to the employee's business or personal matters, must be granted leave sufficient to provide the subject service.
 Any employee who receives a fee as a juror in accordance with A.R.S.
 12-303 shall either remit such fee to the institution or have an equal amount deducted from his/her pay.
 Reimbursements for travel expenses may be retained by the employee.

 University employees are not granted time off with pay for election duty.

 When an employee is placed on administrative leave for the purpose of investigation, the leave should not exceed thirty calendar days.
 This action is not punitive, carries no implied guilt or innocence, and there is no impact on pay or benefits.
 Refer to 5.20 Disciplinary Action.

 An employee may be granted temporary emergency leave if he/she is excused from work by the president of the university or the president's designee due to a natural disaster or other reasons which may restrict or jeopardize the employee's safety.

-A benefit eligible employee who is employed at least 20 hours per week or more and whose employment is expected to continue six months or more is eligible for up to three consecutive paid working days bereavement leave upon the death of a parent, parent-in-law, brother, sister, spouse, child, grandparent, grandchild, brother-in law, sister-in-law, son-in-law, daughter-in law, or any other person who is a permanent member of the employee's established household.
+A regular employee is eligible for up to three consecutive paid working days bereavement leave upon the death of a parent, parent-in-law, brother, sister, spouse, child, grandparent, grandchild, brother-in law, sister-in-law, son-in-law, daughter-in law, or any other person who is a permanent member of the employee's established household.
 A parent is defined as a natural parent, stepparent, adoptive parent, or surrogate parent (a person who raised the employee as his/her child).
 A child is defined as a natural child, adoptive child, foster child, or stepchild.